ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ## June

 ==1 - --== I woke up early because Chai was hungry and there were tons of plates on the sink.
 I washed all of them as she played Pokemon and we ate breakfast (I also cooked rice).
 I applied to more jobs and tried the Home Credit loan if it works.
 Chelsea and I talked for 3 hours about everything before we cleaned the room.
 Chai did almost everything.
 She also bathed Cheesecake.
 Then, she washed all of our dirty clothes—by hand—while I go back and forth to the store to buy detergent.
 We finished around 1 AM, we also showered.
 I bathed her and she slept first because she was so tired.

+==2 - 22:26== Chai and I woke up early but we still managed to arrive (and got past our destination) by 2 PM—missing my interview.
+We just ate at Marugame and rode MoveIts back home.
+Then I had an interview by 7:30 PM for a Graphic Design position, which, I didn't quite pass.
+So, I applied to more WFH jobs.
+I feel sleepy but I can't sleep.
+I feel numb, actually.